windicss/nuxt-windicss/README.md

 You can use the following nuxt hooks to modify the behaviour of the code.

 `windicss:config`
+- Arguments: FullConfig

+Modify the Windi CSS configuration before it is passed to the webpack plugin.

+Useful for making runtime style changes.

+`windicss:options`
 - Arguments: options

-Modify the windicss configuration before it is passed to the webpack plugin.
+Modify the Windi CSS options before they are passed to the webpack plugin.

+Useful for adding runtime directories to the scan path.

 ## Caveats